 Sacred Relics to See at Dzongdrakha Monastery

-• A crystal stupa (chorten) which is as long as an arrow;
+- A crystal stupa (chorten) which is as long as an arrow;

-• Egg-shaped relic of Sangay Youelsum (Karshapa);
+- Egg-shaped relic of Sangay Youelsum (Karshapa);

-• Meditation cave of Drubthob Gonpo Dorji;
+- Meditation cave of Drubthob Gonpo Dorji;

-• Immovable statue of Buddha Sakyamuni;
+- Immovable statue of Buddha Sakyamuni;

-• Sacred dagger marks in a stone.
+- Sacred dagger marks in a stone.

 Also Read: Guru Rinpoche in Bhutan: His Visits to Bhutan and Sacred Sites

-Historical Significance of Dzongdrakha
+Historical Significance of Dzongdrak

 Guru Rimpoche is said to have flown to the sacred site from Drak Karpo in Paro just above Shaba in the 8th century.
 One can still see the footprints of Guru Rinpoche at the base of the cliff.

+Finally, before reaching Dzongdrakha, the Lama reached a small plain where he encountered a female goat.
 The Lama later realized that the goat was no other than the riding horse of Damchen Dorji Lekpa, the deity of Dzongdrakha, and considered it a promising sign to proceed toward the sacred cliff.
-On reaching Dzongdrakha the Lama Dupthob Gonpo Dorji began his meditation.
+The Dupthob Gonpo Dorji started his meditation as soon as he arrived in Dzongdrakha.

 The Discovery of Relics